amafjarkasi/electron-instagram-private/README.md

-# electron-test
+# Electron Instagram Private

-An Electron application with Vue
+An Electron application with Vue using Instagram Private API to perform account functionalities

 ## Recommended IDE Setup